Be-Secure/BeS-dev-kit/README.md

 `$ python3 -m pip install besecure-developer-toolkit`

-# Setting up locally

-1. Install [poetry](https://python-poetry.org/).
-Use the [link](https://python-poetry.org/docs/) to install Poetry.
-2. Clone the repo.
-3. Move into the cloned directory.
-4. Run the command - `$ poetry add "typer[all]"`
-5. Create a new virtual env using Poetry - `$ poetry shell`
-6. Run the command to install the tool- `$ poetry install`
-7. Check installation - `$ bes-dev-kit --help`

 # Usage

 If you are running the command for the first time, you will be prompted to provide the complete path to your `besecure-osspoi-datastore` and `besecure-assessment-datastore` and your `personal access token`